liferay/liferay-docs/develop/tutorials/articles/maven/creating-liferay-maven-plugins-from-liferay-ide.markdown

 # Creating Liferay Maven Plugins from Liferay IDE [](id=creating-liferay-maven-plugins-from-liferay-ide)

 Liferay offers many archetypes to help create Maven projects for multiple plugin types.
 These types include portlet, theme, hook, and layout template plugins.
 To make sure that you can find the archetypes you need, Liferay provides archetypes for each of these plugin types for various versions of Liferay. *Archetype* is Maven's project templating toolkit.
 This tutorial explains how to use Archetype to create a Liferay portlet project.
-With Archetype, you can use the same steps we detail below to generate Liferay plugin projects of any type.
+With Archetype, you can use the same steps detailed below to generate Liferay plugin projects of any type.

 As a prerequisite to running Archetype, make sure Maven is installed and that its executable is in your `$PATH` environment variable.
 Maven must also be fully